kgroveshok/z80-homebrew/DEV-DIARY.md

 --------------

 * DONE RENAME word to allow for the new auto start method
+* DONE Change auto from file to run all files with asterisk in first chat of name

+* TODO BUG now forced to resolve the lread feature when loading from file

 * TODO Add hook vectors.
 Can change  dbug checks to vector with return if disabled to save on push and asterisk checks.
 Add hook for stack checks to disable.
 Add hooks for some other points such as before and after words

-* TODO Change auto from file to run all files with asterisk in first chat of name

 * TODO NMI vector and switch - default to running monitor